12 Summarising and comparing clustering results

 3. For each of the hierarchical clustering solutions draw the dendrogram in 2D and also in the data space.
 You can also map the grouping into 6 clusters to different colors.
 How would you describe the different solutions?

 4. Using the method introduced in this chapter, compare the solution using Manhattan distance and complete linkage to one using Euclidean distance and Ward linkage.
-First compute a confusion table and then use liminal to explore some of the differences.
+First compute a confusion table and then use liminal or detourr to explore some of the differences.
 For example, you should be able to see how small subsets where the two clustering solutions disagree can be outlying and are grouped differently depending on the choices we make.

 5. Selecting your preferred solution from hierarchical clustering, we will now compare it to what is found using \(k\)-means clustering with \(k=6\).
 Use a tour to show the cluster means together with the data points (make sure to pick an appropriate symbol for the data points to avoid too much overplotting).
 What can you say about the variation within the clusters?
 Can you match some of the clusters with the most relevant variables from following the movement of the cluster means during the tour?